Written by

 He motions for her to stand in front of the green screen, and she does.
 He touches her shoulders, moving her into position.
 She tries to stay professional but recoils involuntarily at his touch.

-He goes back to the camera and sits down, pressing buttons.
+He goes back to the camera and sits down, pushing buttons and adjusting the lens.

-Jenny takes a moment to drop into character.
+Jenny takes some time to drop into character.
 Her posture and expression gradually shift, and she transforms into another person entirely.
 Despite her ridiculous costume and situation, she really is a pissed-off spaceship captain now.

 She looks up at the imaginary zombies approaching her.